Accommodation, transport & meals

 All of the venues for the Camp are located within walking distance of each other, at the Korte Papverweg in Amsterdam.
 Use 9292.nl to tell you how to get there.

 As you probably know, Dutch people use a bike to find their way around the city.
 This way you do not have to rely on public transport in the middle of the night after a party.
 You can rent bicycles throughout the city, and prices usually start at about €10 a day.
 However, the public transport company also rents out bikes (“OV-fietsen”), for only €3,85 a day.
 Unfortunately you need to public transport card (“OV-kaart”) for this.
 You may not have one if you live abroad, but every Dutch person has one!
 So ask a Dutch person you know (or find someone via our facebookgroup) whether they can rent a bike for you.
 Each OV-kaart allows one to rent two bikes at the same time.
 Click here for the pick-up locations or for more information.

 Once you have a bike and want to get to the the North of Amsterdam, then take a ferry!
 They run all night from Amsterdam Centraal station to Buiksloterweg (and back), it only takes a couple of minutes, and you can take your bike with you.
 From stop Buiksloterweg, it’s only a 7 minutes ride to the Camp.

 Yes, everything!
-You may wonder how an active lindy hopper will get enough protein and energy from merely eating vegetarian food, but we’ve taken some time to figure this out.
+You may wonder how an active lindy hopper will get enough protein and energy from merely eating vegan food, but we’ve taken some time to figure this out.
 During the weekend we will not only let you taste and experience how delicious and healthy a vegetarian lifestyle can be, but we will also provide the oh so needed information and recipes to continue reducing your meat consumption at home.
-This way we hope to improve both the environment and animal welfare, as well as the health of lindy hoppers,
+This way we hope to improve both the environment and animal welfare, as well as the health of lindy hoppers.

 Allergies and diets